mah0001/metadata-editor-docs-v2/documenting_geographic.md

 **SPATIAL REPRESENTATION**

+Spatial representation describes how spatial data is represented — that is, the method used to encode the spatial characteristics of the dataset.

 - **`Vector data`**
   - **`Topology level`** Topology level is the type of topology used in the vector spatial dataset.
 The ISO 19139 provides a controlled vocabulary.
 In most cases, vector datasets will be described as geometryOnly which covers common geometry types (points, lines, polygons).